I came to faith in God at 11 years old through an experience with a cat.

 ….he gave me a very un-Mormon like answer:

 “Well, we have to look more closely in accepting that the words of the Bible are more correctly translated than the Church has intimated they were…

 …because there was this discovery called the Dead Sea Scrolls and the book of Isaiah reads exactly like the KJV of today.
 They are also finding more evidences.”

 So instead of poking holes in the Bible as LDS are prone to do… he was honest.

 He didn’t have an answer.

-Just told me the truth and encouraged me to continue to learn about and believe the Bible for what it says.
+Just told me the truth and encouraged me to continue to learn about the life of Jesus, believing the Bible for what it says.